CMU-Perceptual-Computing-Lab/openpose/doc/installation/0_index.md

 ### Problems and Errors Installing OpenPose
 Any problem installing OpenPose while following this guidelines?
 Check [doc/05_faq.md](../05_faq.md) and/or check existing GitHub issues.
-If you do you find your issue, post a new one.
+If you don't find your issue, post a new one.
 We will not respond to duplicated issues, as well as GitHub issues about Caffe, OpenCV or CUDA installation errors, as well as issues that do not fill all the information that the GitHub template asks for.